zeroprg/springboot-tweet-kafka-example/README.md

-# Apache Kafka example for Spring Boot
+# Apache Kafka example for Spring Boot with Tweeter API

-Example code for connecting to a Apache Kafka cluster and authenticate with SASL/SCRAM based on https://github.com/spring-projects/spring-boot/tree/master/spring-boot-samples/spring-boot-sample-kafka
+Example code for connecting to a Apache Kafka and produce messages from 5 different Tweets topics into 5 different file in real time.

+Possible to run this example on cluster and authenticate with SASL/SCRAM based on https://github.com/spring-projects/spring-boot/tree/master/spring-boot-samples/spring-boot-sample-kafka
 To quickly test this example you can create a free Apache Kafka instance at https://www.cloudkarafka.com

 ## Running locally